 Sitting in my garden this morning, recovering from some sort of flu (probably not the swine type).
 It’s still a little chill outside, but with the sun on me it is very nice.
 Life is coming back in the garden after the winter.
-Seen a green frog, some dragonflies, two butterflies, a toad and a dog in the garden.
-The dog isn’t a rare species in the garden
+Seen a green frog, some dragonflies, two butterflies and a toad in the garden

 A quickfix for one annoying Firefox 3 behavior.
 Since version 3 Firefox has the ability to detect if the networkmanager in Linux is connected to a network.
 If so, then Firefox will pop in to online mode, otherwise it will go into offline mode.